llmrb/llm/README.md

 llm.rb and serves as a demonstration of the library's capabilities.
 The [demo](https://github.com/llmrb/llm-shell#demos) section has a number of GIF previews might be especially interesting!

-## Design

-> **Foreword** <br>
-> This part of the documentation primarily serves as a reminder to myself
-> and others about the design guidelines that llm.rb follows &ndash; it is
-> not intended to be a criticism of any other library or approach to software
-> development.

-llm.rb aims to provide a clean, simple, and dependency-free interface to Large Language Models (LLMs).
-It follows the spirit of the Unix philosophy:
-_do one thing well_ &ndash; and it is designed around composable parts that can be injected as dependencies that all quack the same way &ndash;
-which allows alternative implementations to easily replace the defaults.
-It does not aim to be a monolith that is hard to extend or change.

-The library does not aim to be or try to be an "everything" library &ndash;
-instead it tries to be just one tool in your toolbox, and you should use the right tool for the task at hand.
-It embraces a general-purpose, object-oriented design that prioritizes explicitness, composability, and clarity.
-The library is intentionally simple and won't compromise on being a simple library &ndash; even if that means saying no to certain features.

-Each part of llm.rb is designed to be conscious of memory, ready for production, and free from global state or non-standard dependencies.
-While inspired by ideas from other ecosystems (especially Python) it is not a port of any other library — it is a Ruby library written by Rubyists who value borrowing good ideas from other languages and ecosystems.

 ## License